troyhacks/MoonLight/docs/moonlight/overview.md

 * ♫ Audio reactive FFT based
 * ♪ Audio reactive volume based
-* 🧊 3D supported (goals is that everything is 3D supported but it is 🚧)
+* 🧊 3D supported (goals is to have all nodes support 3D 🚧)